art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 ##### **CPU/RAM**

-- **Piper TTS or XVASynth:** If you are using external LLM services like OpenAI or Openrouter then the only requirements are running the TTS and Whisper STT (if using the microphone).
-PiperTTS and Whisper can easily be run on most modern CPUs, the former uses about 0.1 GB of RAM and the latter about 1 gb.
+- **Piper TTS or XVASynth:** If you are using external LLM services like OpenAI or Openrouter then the only requirements are running the text-to-speech and speech-to-text (if using the microphone).
+Piper (TTS) and Whisper (STT) can easily be run on most modern CPUs, the former uses about 0.1 GB of RAM and the latter about 1 GB.
-- **XTTS:** About 3-4 gb of RAM if using XTTS and Whisper at the same time.
+- **XTTS:** About 3-4 GB of RAM if using XTTS and Whisper at the same time.

 ##### **GPU/VRAM**
-- **Piper TTS + Text input** 0.1 gb of VRAM if using text input and Piper TTS
+- **Piper TTS + Text input** 0.1 GB of VRAM if using text input and Piper TTS
-- **Piper TTS + Whisper** Approx one gb of VRAM if using Whisper's voice recognition and Piper TTS.
+- **Piper TTS + Whisper** Approx one GB of VRAM if using Whisper's voice recognition and Piper TTS.
 - **XVASynth** Will barely use any RAM if in CPU mode.
 - **XTTS + Whisper** 3–4 GB of VRAM if using XTTS and Whisper.

 #### Minimum specifications if using external services

-- **In addition to the specs listed above** : Minimum 6 gb of free RAM/VRAM, at least 12-15 is optimal if you want to run a good roleplay LLM locally.
+- **In addition to the specs listed above** : Minimum 6 GB of free RAM/VRAM, at least 12-15 is optimal if you want to run a good roleplay LLM locally.

 ### Supported game versions